allisonmolski/latin101portfolio/translation4.md

 B. Grammatical Questions
 What case is decem annōs and why?
 Accusative because it is a phrase expressing the duration of time in which an event took place.

 Parse possent (PNTMV) and explain its mood.
 3rd person, plural, active, imperfect, subjunctive.
-Subjunctive because it is a hypothetical idea. **Why in this specific clause introduced by *cum* does Hyginus choose subjunctive rather than indicative?**
+Subjunctive because it regards the cirucmstances of an event, rather than a specific moment in time.

 Explain the sentence structure of DANAI MINERVAE DONUM DANT?
-Although reading it now we understand that the action was in the past, at the time, the action was present which is why dant is in the present tense. **Can you identify the function (e.g., subject, verb, direct object...) of each word?**
+Although reading it now we understand that the action was in the past, at the time, the action was present which is why dant is in the present tense.
+Danai- subject.
+Minervae- indirect object.
+Donum- direct object.
+Dant- verb.

 What type of verb is arbitrati sunt?
-Transitive **Yes.
-What term can we use to describe verbs with  passive form but active meaning?**
+Transitive and deponent

 What kind of grammatical construction do we have in the sentence Priamus imperavit equum in templum Minervae duci?
 Identify its constituent parts.
 Indirect and direct statement.
 Direct: "Priamus imperavit" Indirect: "equum in templum Minervae duci"

 Parse duci.
-Perfect, passive, infinitive
+Present passive, infinitive

 What case is ei and what role is it playing in the sentence?
 Nominative and plural, it is talking about the faith belonging to the Trojans.  **How can it be nominative if *data est* is the verb?**